Gigabit Ethernet: 1000BASE-T

-Automatic MDI/MDI-X Configuration is specified as an optional feature in the 1000BASE-T standard, meaning that straight-through cables will often work between two GbE-capable network node interfaces (both MDI) and between two switch or hub interfaces (both MDI-X).
-This feature eliminates the need for crossover cables, making obsolete the uplink vs normal port choices and manual selector switches found on many older hubs and switches and greatly reduces installation errors.
+Automatic MDI/MDI-X configuration is specified as an optional feature in the 1000BASE-T standard, and is commonly implemented meaning that straight-through cables will often work between two GbE-capable network node interfaces (both MDI) and between two switch or hub interfaces (both MDI-X).
+This feature eliminates the need for Ethernet crossover cables, making obsolete the uplink vs. normal port choices and manual selector switches found on many older hubs and switches and reducing wiring errors.

 In order to extend and maximize the use of existing Cat-5e and Cat-6 cabling, the newer standards 2.5GBASE-T and 5GBASE-T operate at 2.5 and 5.0 Gbit/s, respectively, on existing copper infrastructure designed for use with 1000BASE-T. They are based on 10GBASE-T but use lower signaling frequencies.